 INSC 315 Security Coordin&Collaboration 3 Cr.
 This course focuses on the significance of sharing and coordinating information across all levels of government to support homeland security partners in preventing, protecting against, and responding to crime and terrorism.
-It explores the role of fusion centers and how these centers and now these centers and now these centers serve the specific needs of their jurisdictions while supporting the broader homeland and national security enterprise.
+It explores the role of fusion centers and how these centers serve the specific needs of their jurisdictions while supporting the broader homeland and national security enterprise.
 Fusion centers overlay national intelligence with local, state, and regional information, enhancing understanding of the threat environment across all levels of government.
 They augment the federal government's analytic capability and enhance situational awareness in order to protect the nation.
-Pre-requisites: none order to protect the nation.
 Pre-requisites: none.

-INSC 320 Intelligence Management 3 Cr.
+C 320 Intelligence Management 3 Cr.
 Students develop their skills in developing and analyzing intelligence.
 They learn how to collaborate with public and governmental agencies to share intelligence that is critically important to improving public safety and security.
 Pre-requisite: None.